SantiagoX86/SQLiteMemoryCorruptionRemediation/README.md

 # VulnerabilityManagement
-Vulnerability Management project in which I used the Tenable Vulnerability Management platform to scan VM on an Azure Network, applied pre-built remediation scripts in Powershell, and developed/applied additional scripts to remediate remaining vulnerabilitie
+Vulnerability Management project in which I used the Tenable Vulnerability Management platform to scan VM on an Azure Network, applied pre-built remediation scripts in Powershell, and developed/applied additional scripts to remediate remaining vulnerabilities

 ---